papalozarou/loznotes/README.md

 When content is pulled in through ajax calls there is an event listener on the document that will trigger the notes pane and anchors to be re-initialised, adding any new notes.

-The enclosed index.hml file provides more examples of usage.
+The enclosed index.html file provides more examples of usage.

 The following is a live example from a recent project:

 http://artfund-getinvolved-2013.lab7.co.uk/